Home Buildings Insurance

 Be aware that some policies will list the types of damage they cover – for example, not including storm damage or flood damage to fencing – ask to be sure you know exactly what is covered and what is excluded.

-As always, discuss these aspects of cover with our advisors before taking out a policy and make sure you get the level of cover that fits your requirements.
+As always, discuss these aspects of cover with an advisor before taking out a policy and make sure you get the level of cover that fits your requirements.

 Damage to Supply